MrAnderson-1999/moveo_nginx/README.md

-# One command - Full AWS Nginx Infrastructure Deployment using Terraform
+# One command - Full AWS Nginx Infrastructure Deployment using Terraform and Kubernetes

 ## Overview
 Deploy a robust, secure AWS infrastructure with Terraform, featuring an Nginx server in a private subnet.
 Accessible through a custom DNS name linked to an Application Load Balancer (ALB), the setup also includes a Bastion host for secure private subnet access.